33 of the Best Side Jobs for Nurses to Earn Extra Income

 Health coaching is a rapidly growing industry, and many opportunities are available.
 You can work with clients in person or even online via video conferencing.
 And like many other side jobs, the hours are generally very flexible.

 The pay for this job can vary depending on your experience and location, but it’s typically quite reasonable.
 And if you’re passionate about helping others improve their health, it can be a very rewarding job.

 You can blog about anything that interests you.
 But if you’re a nurse, there’s a good chance that you could find an audience for a nursing-related or health-focused blog.
 The blog could serve as a fun outlet that’s a total change of pace from your full-time job.
 It’s one of the best side hustles for nurses.

 There are many ways to make money as a blogger (see How to Make Money Blogging for Beginners).
 You could sell advertising, promote products and services through affiliate marketing, sell your own products, or publish sponsored content.
 The income potential is unlimited, so it’s possible that your blog could turn into a full-time business.

-This opportunity is much different than most of the others we looked at so far because it involves building your own business.
-You won’t start making money right away (most blogs take six months or more before they earn anything significant), but the long-term payoff can be huge if you’re willing to be patient.
+This opportunity is much different than most of the others we have looked at so far because it involves building your own business.
+You won’t start making money immediately (most blogs take six months or more before they earn anything significant), but the long-term payoff can be huge if you’re willing to be patient.

 Although blogging is a legit online business, you don’t need to spend much money at all to start a blog.
 All you really need is a domain name and web hosting, which you can get for less than $100 for the entire first year (we recommend Bluehost).

-If you’re interested in blogging, please see How to Start a Blog, which will walk you through the simple steps of starting your blog.
+If you’re interested in blogging, please see How to Start a Blog, which will walk you through the simple steps.